Over the last year or so, we have seen a marked increase in automated and commodity algorithmic trading searches and reports.

 At what point will we trust the computer and the algorithm to do an energy and commodity trader’s job?
 When will we never cross the computer?
 In other asset classes, including equities and FX, platforms like this already exist.
 Companies like Jane Street have spent decades building their models and platforms to give them an edge, with some strategies running autonomously.

 But commodities trading firms tend to be slightly behind the curve, having been a little behind in the adoption of data within their trading strategies.
-They cannot rely on Bloomberg and Reuters as a primary data source, and have various datasets need to be corralled to make informed decisions.
-The data element needs much more investment in physical commodities trading – things like supply and demand don’t just rely on investor sentiment or the launch of a new product.
+They cannot rely on Bloomberg and Reuters as primary data source, and various datasets need to be corralled to make informed decisions.
+The data element needs much more investment in physical commodities trading; things like supply and demand don’t just rely on investor sentiment or the launch of a new product.
 It depends on weather data, crop health, storage and shipping capacity, supply chain integration, asset optimisation, and more.

-Many firms are already well into their data journey, some at the point where they’ve established best in class data warehouses, data cleansing and ETL pipelines.
+Many firms are already well into their data journey, some at the point where they’ve established best-in-class data warehouses, data cleansing and ETL pipelines.
 These are the firms that will be able to set up automated or algorithmic trading teams and do well from it.

 The question will be how they move forward with this: what are their strategic aims?
 Where does the business wish for the team to sit?
 What is their aim?
 Who will hold the PnL?
 How will the technologists be viewed in this team?